giuliopanda/op-bulk-image-resizer/README.txt

 == Screenshots ==

 1. The appearance of the page for the resize bulk
-2. Toolbar > menu
-3. The column added to the media library
+2. The column added to the media library
-4. The bulk added to the media library
+3. The bulk added to the media library

 == Changelog ==